dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/systems.md

     * Mini collector bay
     * If test fails need to gravity fuel
     * Pilot should watch line guys do this test
-    * If you don't do that test and fuel up, can overfuel and shoot pressure out NACA vent onto ramp
+    * If you don't do that test and fuel up, can overfuel and shoot fuel out NACA vent onto ramp
   * SPPR stops a bit less than full, so gravity fuel if need to top off
 * To defuel, left STBY pump on
 * Defueling limited to -10 psi